 Setting up your Admin Team in GitHub

-GitHub users are associated with GitHub repositories in a configuration set in Smartling.
-Your GitHub localization team must all have Admin user access in GitHub as we require GitHub's Change a Repository's Settings permission in order to add and remove our webhooks.
+GitHub's users are associated with GitHub repositories in a configuration set in Smartling.
+Your GitHub localization team must all have Admin user access in GitHub, as we require GitHub's Change a Repository's Settings permission to add and remove our webhooks.

-To make changes to the Connector configuration, you must stop the Connector in Smartling first, make the change, the restart the Connector.
+To modify the Connector configuration, you must stop the Connector in Smartling first, make the change, the restart the Connector.
 Starting and stopping the Connector in Smartling will install and uninstall the webhooks.

 While it is not possible to change the user associated with a configuration set, you can achieve the same result by disabling and deleting that existing configuration set and creating a new configuration set, while logged into Smartling with the preferred GitHub Admin user account.